 If Turnover exceeds Rs.
 2 Crores

 If the turnover exceeds Rs.
-2 Crores during the financial year, the taxpayer is required to get his books audited by a Chartered Accountant or a Cost Accountant and furnish a copy of the audited annual accounts and a reconciliation statement, duly certified, in Form GSTR 9C.
+2 Crores during the financial year, the taxpayer is required to get his books audited by a Chartered Accountant or a Cost Accountant and furnish a copy of the audited annual accounts and a reconciliation statement, duly certified, in Form GSTR 9C on or before 31st December.

 Normal Audit by the Commissioner